samuelryc/samuelryc/README.md

 ### Hi 👋
-- 📫  Reach out: contact@samuelryc.com
+- 📫  Reach out by email: contact@samuelryc.com
 - ✨  Found anything helpful?
 You can use [this link](https://www.buymeacoffee.com/samuelryc) to support me.
 Thank you!

 <!--